Behind-the-meter power generation

 Wet biomass is put into sealed tanks where they rot and produce methane gas.
 The gas can then be captured and burnt to generate electricity.

-All of the above generation technologies can be sourced by Powerstar through its trusted partner network, and implemented as part of a comprehensive energy strategy alongside Powerstar’s manufactured smart technologies.
+All of the above energy generation technologies can be sourced by Powerstar through its trusted partner network, and implemented as part of a comprehensive energy strategy alongside Powerstar’s manufactured smart energy technologies.

 Find out how you could benefit from a smart energy strategy by clicking here to contact one of our experts today.